dokku/dokku/docs/deployment/process-management.md

 ### Stopping applications

 Deployed applications can be stopped using the `ps:stop` command.
-This turns all running containers for an application, and will result in a `502 Bad Gateway` response for the default nginx proxy implementation.
+This turns off all running containers for an application, and will result in a `502 Bad Gateway` response for the default nginx proxy implementation.

 ```shell
 dokku ps:stop node-js-app